Theatre of France: Early modern theatres and theatrical companies

 In the early part of the century, the theatre performances took place twice a week starting at two or three o'clock.
 Theatrical representations often encompassed several works, beginning with a comic prologue, then a tragedy or tragicomedy, then a farce and finally a song.
 Nobles sometimes sat on the side of the stage during the performance.
 Given that it was impossible to lower the house lights, the audience was always aware of each other and spectators were notably vocal during performances.
 The place directly in front of the stage, without seats—the "parterre"—was reserved for men, but being the cheapest tickets, the parterre was usually a mix of social groups.
 Elegant people watched the show from the galleries.
 Princes, musketeers and royal pages were given free entry.
 Before 1630, an honest woman did not go to the theatre.

 Unlike England, France placed no restrictions on women performing on stage, but the career of actors of either sex was seen as morally wrong by the Catholic Church (actors were excommunicated) and by the ascetic religious Jansenist movement.
 Actors typically had fantastic stage names that described typical roles or stereotypical characters.

-In addition to scripted comedies and tragedies, Parisians were also great fans of the Italian acting troupe who performed their Commedia dell'arte, a kind of improvised theatre based on types.
+In addition to scripted comedies and tragedies, Parisians also went to see Italian acting troupes perform Commedia dell'arte, a kind of improvised theatre based on types.
 The characters from the Commedia dell'arte would have a profound effect on French theatre, and one finds echoes of them in the braggarts, fools, lovers, old men and wily servants that populate French theatre.